Houston Hotshots

-The Houston Hotshots are a professional indoor soccer team in Houston, Texas.
+The Houston Hotshots were a professional indoor soccer team in Houston, Texas.
 They play in the Premier Arena Soccer League (PASL) From 1994 to 1997 and 2000–2001, the Houston Hotshots were a full professional indoor soccer team in Houston, Texas.
 They played in the Continental Indoor Soccer League (CISL) from 1994 to 1997, and moved to the World Indoor Soccer League in 1999 after the CISL folded.
 The Hotshots folded in early 2001 after failing to attract new investors.
 On June 28, 2015, William Alsobrook filed the necessary paperwork to revive the club and announced his intention to field a team in the upcoming Premier Arena Soccer League season.

 History

 They were coached by Chico Borja (1994) and Trevor Dawkins (1995–97 and 1999–2000), and played at the Compaq Center and Reliant Arena.
 The Hotshots averaged attendance of 5,607 fans per game in six seasons of play.
 In June 1994, Matt and Shannon Presley became the first husband and wife to play together in a professional soccer game.

 In the first official game in the PASL Creighton Brooks scored a hat-trick vs Brownsville Barracudas on December 20, 2015.